serinryu/interviewhelper_openvino/README.md

 # Resume-Based Interview Preparation Tool

-## Project Overview

 ![example](https://github.com/serinryu/interviewhelper_openvino/assets/74564995/c6ec41f2-e8c9-451c-8480-12867ad931e0)

-The Resume-Based Interview Preparation Tool is a software application designed to streamline the interview process by helping interviewers generate relevant and meaningful questions based on a candidate's resume or portfolio page.
+**The Resume-Based Interview Preparation Tool** is a software application designed to streamline the interview process by helping interviewers generate relevant and meaningful questions based on a candidate's resume or portfolio page.

 This tool aims to make interviewers' jobs easier and improve the quality of interviews by focusing on deeper and more insightful inquiries.

-## Features
+## 📁 Features

 - **Resume Analysis**: The tool allows interviewers to upload a candidate's resume or portfolio page, which is then analyzed to extract relevant information.